-On [ ], 2010, the Cornell record date, directors and executive officers of Cornell and their respective affiliates, as a group, beneficially owned and were entitled to vote approximately [ ] shares of Cornell common stock.
-These shares represent approximately [ ]% of the shares of Cornell common stock outstanding on the Cornell record date.
+On July 2, 2010, the Cornell record date, directors and executive officers of Cornell and their respective affiliates, as a group, owned and were entitled to vote approximately 1.3 million shares of Cornell common stock outstanding on the Cornell record date.
 Information pertaining to the security ownership of certain beneficial owners and directors and executive officers of Cornell is incorporated by reference to Cornell's Annual Report on Form 10-K for the year ended December 31, 2009, as amended.

-Wynnefield Capital Inc. and North Star Partners, L.P. and affiliated entities of each who entered into a voting agreement with GEO owned approximately 2,747,185 shares of Cornell common stock or 18.4% of Cornell's outstanding shares of common stock as of the April 15, 2010.
+Wynnefield Capital Inc. and North Star Partners, L.P. and affiliated entities of each who entered into a voting agreement with GEO owned approximately 2,737,782 shares of Cornell common stock or 18.3% of Cornell's outstanding shares of common stock as of the July 2, 2010.
 Pursuant to the voting agreement, these entities have agreed to vote their shares of Cornell common stock in favor of the adoption and approval of the terms of the merger agreement, the merger and the other transactions contemplated by the merger agreement and any actions required in furtherance thereof and vote against any alternative proposal, action, transaction or agreement that would result in a breach of any covenant, representation, warranty or other obligation or agreement of Cornell set forth in the merger agreement or of a Cornell stockholder set forth in the voting agreement.
 Accordingly, Cornell expects that all shares of Cornell common stock, as a group, owned by Wynnefield Capital Inc. and North Star Partners, L.P. will be voted in favor of the merger.